Jona-lee/Muticast_example/README.md

 Muticast_example
 ================

-A example for Multicast sending and receiving
+An example for Multicast sending and receiving

 eg: